AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-asset-status-data.md

 <a id="opIdAssetStatusData_Get Last Asset Status Data"></a>

 View the status of an asset.
-The status of an asset is determined by an exact match of the Sds stream property value to the value of the ValueStatusMapping.
+Status of an asset is determined by an exact match of the Sds stream property value to the value of the ValueStatusMapping.
 If there are no exact matches, the status is a 0 (Unknown).

 ### Request
 ```text